Just To Be Clear

 - The cash paid upfront grows in value inside the plan tax free.

 This choice will almost always trump the choice to delay a purchase.
 It will hurt to think about dying before receiving a cent, but the smaller investment helps with that mental hurdle.
-The Annuity Choice spreadsheet includes this option.
+The Choose between Immediate Pay vs Deferred, or Delay purchase of Life Annuity spreadsheet includes this option.

 Instead of buying your whole quota of annuity at once, you can stagger purchases of smaller amounts over time.
-The delayed purchase addresses the buyer's reluctance to commit capital that may turn out to be needed for some big-ticket item, or his reluctance to commit capital that may disappear tomorrow if he dies.
+Multiple smaller purchases address the buyer's reluctance to commit capital that may turn out to be needed for some big-ticket item, or his reluctance to commit capital that may disappear tomorrow if he dies.
 Laddering may reduce the risk of regret.

 Beware of advice that prescribes set percentage top-ups based on supposed historical data.
 The decision to ladder is exactly the same as the decision to delay.
 The math is the same, and the risks are the same.
 Some people claim that laddering reduces interest rate risk and is comparable to laddering your debt holdings.
 But risk refers to the unknown.
-With any delay in purchase you face unknown changes to interest rates and other variables.
-If product prices fall in the interim you get a better deal by waiting.
-But of course there is the other possibility that product prices rise.
+With any delay in purchase you face unexpected changes to interest rates, and group mortality, and your health.
+Product prices may rise ... or fall.

-The insurance industry offers some products where the benefits increase with the CPI.
+The insurance industry offers some products where the benefits increase with the Consumer Price Index (CPI).
 But

 - They often have provisions that any increases will not exceed (say) 6% inflation.
 Exactly when you need the coverage, they don't work.

 - Other products provide for set (say) 3% yearly increases in the benefit regardless of CPI inflation.
 These do not offset inflation risk.
 Risk refers to the unknown.
-These products only manage cash flows with investment return insurance.
+These products only help you manage your rising cash flow needs.

 - Inflation protected products do not qualify for the preferential tax treatment of Prescribed Annuities.
-The higher tax may wipe out any additional benefits from inflation protection.
+A higher tax may wipe out any additional benefits from inflation protection.

 - Product pricing is said to be 'not worth it'.
-The retail purchaser will not really be able to put a value of the risk reduction.
 Just like for RealReturn Bonds, the buyer pays a premium for the risk reduction that may be larger than the rest of the population values it.